 What You Can Control

 While there are a few factors that go with developing melanoma that you have little control over, maybe awareness will allow you to do what you can.

 Usually, the people who have the highest risk of developing melanoma are men.
-As with all skin cancers, the melanoma is an accumulation of exposures.
-By the time they are 50 men began to find the skin cancers are showing up.
+As with all skin cancers, melanoma is an accumulation of exposures.
+By the time they are 50 years old, men began to find that skin cancers are showing up.

 As with all skin cancers, more cases of melanoma are showing up with the warming of the world.
 The dissolving of the Ozone layer, that one layer of the stratosphere did more than we realized.
 The trend now is for skin cancers to appear earlier in the patients’ life.
 So the disease that a few years ago only happened to “old people” is happening to my friends and my kids!